srikanthpotipi/market_palce_for_loans/README.md

 # code walk through
 I am NOT adding anything here on purpose.
-Ideally if the naming convenstions and code oorganization is poeper and comments are appropriately used, this section wouldn't ne needed.
+Ideally if the naming convenstions,code oorganization is proper and comments are appropriately used, this section wouldn't ne needed.